This Umbrella Couldn't Diminish Kate's Garden Chic Look

 Prince William, Prince Harry and the Duchess of Cambridge visited the sunken garden at Kensington Palace Wednesday to see its transformation into a white garden honoring Princess Diana, who died 20 years ago on Aug.
 31.

-Though it was a rainy day at the palace, the former Kate Middleton lit up the place in a long-sleeved, floral green and orange Prada dress and nude pumps.
+Though it was a rainy day at the palace, the former Kate Middleton lit up the place in a long-sleeved, floral green and orange Prada dress, Monica Vinader earrings and L.K.
+Bennett nude pumps.

 She even managed to maintain her garden chic look while handling a large and unwieldy umbrella.